 SafeHaven of Tarrant County

 How You Can Help: At this time, the best way you can help to support SafeHaven is through a monetary donation.
-They also typically accept volunteers, however they are not accepting any new volunteers at this time.
-If you’d like to volunteer with them in the future however, you can do so here.
+To learn about any available volunteer opportunities they might have, you can visit their volunteer opportunities page on their website.

 If you need this service: If you or someone you know is experiencing domestic violence, call SafeHaven’s 24-hour emergency hotline at 1-877-701-7233.
 If you or a person you know is in immediate danger, call 911.
-SafeHaven’s full list of services can be found, here.
+Click here to view SafeHaven’s full list of services.